MaterializeInc/materialize/doc/user/content/guides/dbt.md

 ## Build and run dbt models

-In dbt, a [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models#getting-started) is a `SELECT` statement that encapsulates some data transformation you want to run on top of your database.
-For dbt to know how to persist (or not) these transformations, each model needs to be associated with a [materialization](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) strategy.
+In dbt, a [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models#getting-started) is a `SELECT` statement that encapsulates a data transformation you want to run on top of your database.
+For dbt to know how to persist (or not) a transformation, the model needs to be associated with a [materialization](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) strategy.

 ### dbt models

-An important difference in using dbt with Materialize is that **your models stay up-to-date** without the need for manual or configured refreshes.
-This allows you to efficiently transform streaming data using the same mental model you'd use for batch transformations on top of any other database.
+When you use dbt with Materialize, **your models stay up-to-date** without manual or configured refreshes.
+This allows you to efficiently transform streaming data using the same thought process you'd use for batch transformations on top of any other database.

 1. Create a model for each SQL statement you're planning to deploy.
 Each individual model should be stored as a `.sql` file under the directory defined by `source-paths` in `dbt_project.yml`.